Misspecified Bernstein-Von Mises theorem for hierarchical models

 \subsection{Schrödinger equation}

-The time-independent Schrödinger equation is a simple PDE-constrained non-linear inverse problem, which can serve as a benchmark for testing methodology.
-The main focus of the literature so far has been the recovery of the underlying potential function $f$.
-Minimax posterior contraction rates using multi-scale analysis were derived for Gaussian priors in \cite{nickl2020convergence,Monardetal2021} and uniform sequence priors in \cite{Nickl18}.
-Furthermore, semi-parametric Bernstein-von Mises results on linear functionals were derived in \cite{Nickl18,Monardetal2021}.
-However, none of these results consider a hierarchical setting, where in the data-generating process the function $f$ is taken to be random and the focus is on recovering certain parametric aspects of the forward operator, which is the focus here.
-This study is motivated by applications from physics, astronomy, and medicine, as discussed in the introduction.
+The time-independent Schrödinger equation is a simple PDE-constrained, non-linear inverse problem, which can serve as a benchmark for testing methodology.
+Several authors have focused on nonparametric recovery of the underlying potential function.
+Minimax posterior contraction rates using multi-scale analysis were derived for Gaussian priors in \cite{nickl2020convergence,Monardetal2021} and uniform sequence priors in \cite{Nickl18}, while Bernstein-Von Mises results on linear functionals were derived in \cite{Nickl18,Monardetal2021}.
+In \cite{Koers:Sz:Vaart:2023} adaptive posterior contraction rates were derived using a linearization technique.
+Presently we focus on the hierarchical setting \eqref{eq: model} with random potential function $f$, and on estimating a parameter in the boundary function.